National Disaster Response Force: Mission

-The National Disaster Management Authority is tasked with making India safer and more disaster resilient by developing a holistic, proactive, multi-disaster and technology driven strategy for disaster management.
-The goal of the agency is to use a culture of prevention, mitigation and preparedness to generate a prompt and efficient response at the time of disasters.
+The National Disaster Management Authority aims to make India safer and disaster resilient by developing a proactive, multi-disaster, and technology driven strategy for disaster management.
+The agency's goal is using prevention, mitigation, and preparedness to ensure adequate response to disasters.

 NDRF conducts rescue and relief operations, regular and intensive training, familiarization exercises within the area of responsibility of respective NDRF Battalions, and joint exercises.

 Disaster response

 NDRF has proved its efficacy with its commendable performance during various disasters including the drowning cases, building collapses, landslides, devastating floods and Cyclones.
 NDRF has saved human lives and retrieved 2760 dead bodies of disaster victims in 73 response operations in the country.
 Some of the major response operations of NDRF as below: